 - Pain and suffering

 Contact us at Patterson Law Group for a Free Consultation

-If your family member died in a car accident due to another party’s negligence or recklessness, you need the services of a skilled and dedicated Arlington car accident lawyer at the Patterson Law Group.
+If your family member died in a car accident due to another party’s negligence or recklessness, you need the services of a skilled and dedicated car accident lawyer at the Patterson Law Group.
 Schedule a free, no-obligation consultation today to discuss your claim.
 Since we work on a contingency basis, there are no legal fee unless you receive compensation.